Powerlearnproject/se-assignment-5-Tolannie/README.md

 ans:

+The Command Palette is a feature in Visual Studio Code (VS Code) that provides a centralized interface to access commands, search for settings, and quickly navigate the IDE.

+How to Access the Command Palette:

+Windows/Linux: Ctrl + Shift + P
+macOS: Cmd + Shift + P
+Common Tasks Performed Using the Command Palette:

+Searching for Commands:

+Type a command name or a keyword to filter the available commands.
+For example: Typing "find" will show commands related to finding text or files.
+Executing Commands:

+Select a command from the list to execute it.
+For example: Executing the "Show All References" command finds all references to the current symbol.
+Modifying Settings:

+Type "settings" in the Command Palette to access the settings editor.
+You can search for specific settings or modify them directly.
+Navigating the IDE:

+Type "open file" to open a file.
+Type "peek definition" to view the definition of the current function or variable.
+Other Common Tasks:

+Create a new file or project
+Toggle between open files
+Start debugging
+Remove line breaks
+Install/uninstall extensions

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.

+ans:

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?